-1. If you don’t already have one, you will be assigned one by your “buddies”.
+If you don’t already have one, prepare to be assigned one by your “buddies.”

-3. If you complain and moan too much about 1. and 2., you’ll get a new nickname you’ll like even less!
+Complain too much about the first two points, and you’re guaranteed to get a new nickname you’ll like even less!

 Apex – During F-16 FWIC, this guy was supposed to be a docile Red Air target for his fellow studs trying to pass the intercepts phase.
 However, he insisted on aggressively shooting at his fellow classmates and screwing up their intercepts.
 Thus “Apex”, after the Soviet AA-7 missile.